Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 Bougainvillea-filled gardens at The Thyolo House, a magnet for sunbirds

-The estate gardens attract sunbirds, orioles, and the occasional turaco.
+The house gardens attract sunbirds, orioles, and the occasional turaco.

-A good day of birding in Thyolo has a shape to it, and that shape works best when you're already on the estate rather than driving in from Blantyre.
+A good day of birding in Thyolo has a shape to it, and that shape works best when you're already in the highlands rather than driving in from Blantyre.
 Here's roughly how it goes.

 5:30 AM.
 Coffee on the veranda.
 Light is still grey.
 The first call you hear is usually Black-headed Oriole, quickly joined by White-eared Barbet and the descending whistle of a Yellow-throated Woodland Warbler.

 6:00 AM.
-Walk the forest path behind the house.
+Start with the gardens and agreed forest-edge paths.
 The first hour is the most productive — mixed flocks are active, and the Alethe, if it's going to show, tends to be on or near an ant column at this hour.
 Move slowly, stop often, and let the birds come to you rather than pushing through.

 9:00 AM.
 Back for a proper breakfast.
 Garden birds continue to work through the grounds.
 If there's a Turaco in the area, this is often when you hear it.